 To pick up my lemon tree story, here's what I was told about moving it:

 - In warm weather, pack the top of the flowerpot with sphagnum moss.
 This will help hold the potting soil in place in case the pot tips over in transit.
 Make sure the plant has adequate water.
 The layer of sphagnum moss will help retain moisture.

 - Open the windows for ventilation if the plant is left unattended in the vehicle on a warm day.

 - In chilly weather, keep the plant from cold air.
 Wrap the plant with newspaper as insulation.
 Load the plant into a warmed vehicle, preferably a vehicle parked in a garage.

-After several long days of travel, the little lemon tree was in better spirits than my spouse and I!
-Then, as we neared the state of California, the unthinkable happened! (insert dramatic music) The roadway merged into a checkpoint operated by the California Department of Food and Agriculture.
-All vehicles transporting any type of fruit, vegetable, or plant must be inspected.
+After several long days of travel, the little lemon tree was in better spirits than my spouse and I were!
+Then, as we neared the state of California, the unthinkable happened! (insert dramatic music) The roadway merged into a checkpoint operated by the California Department of Food and Agriculture, and all vehicles transporting any type of fruit, vegetable, or plant had to be inspected.
 Due to the need to keep the steady flow of traffic moving, the inspectors had no time for sentiment.
 Long story short... there was no happily ever after for my little lemon tree.

 The California Department of Food and Agriculture Plant Health and Pest Prevention Services offers two main points to save time when passing through an inspection station.

 1. Declare all fruits, vegetables, and plants for inspection.